bingb0t5/im-in/FEATURES.md

 Features:

-- signed-out product landing page
+- public home page for signed-in users as well
 - primary CTAs for:
   - `Create an Activity`
   - `What's On`
-  - `Activities I'm In`
+  - `My Activities` for signed-in users, or `Activities I'm In` for guest-session recovery
 - "Why this exists" modal
 - "Help build it" modal
 - roadmap and email links

 ### Signed-in dashboard

-Also implemented in `src/pages/Home.tsx`.
+Implemented in `src/pages/MyActivities.tsx`.

 Features: